ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/disk-expansion/resize-additional-disk.md

 [root@ssh ~]#
 ```

-Confirm that this has resized the LV as expected:
+Confirm that this has resized the logical volume (LV) as expected:

 ```bash
 root@ssh ~]# lvs